kit-data-manager/ape_he_mapper/README.md

 python -m mapping_cli <path_to_schema.json> <path_to_zipped_NeXus_files.zip> <output_document.zip>
 ```

-For further information about the necessary map file, see [Parsing README](./src/resources/maps/parsing)

 For further information about mappings used internally, see [Mapping README](./src/resources/maps/mapping)

 ### 2. Command Line Interface Executable